Apple Black Friday deals 2019: top savings on iPhones, MacBooks, AirPods and more

 iPad 10.2-inch 32GB (2019):

-The 2019 iPad hasn't seen its Black Friday deals pop up in the UK yet, so this is the cheapest you can currently grab the model today.
+The 2019 iPad is new this year, but there's still a tidy £50 saving to be had with with top Black Friday iPad deal at Amazon.
 32GB is more suited to light entertainment than heavy graft so bare that in mind when choosing your storage size.
-You might be better off paying a little more for the 128GB 2018 model further down the page if you're looking to run more apps.

 View Deal